xack20/OJ-s_Solution_Extractor/README.md

 * then
   * for URI , run : ```python uri.py```
   * for CF  , run : ```python cf.py```
+* You will find the Download Folder in the same directory!

 <hr>
 Thanks :)